razorpay/razorpay-quick-payments/README.txt

 == Customization ==

-For this plugin to work correctly, please mention the following items as page metadata using Screen Options -> Custom Fields:
+For this plugin to work correctly, please mention the following items as page metadata (using Screen Options for >4.8) -> Custom Fields:

 1. 'name' of the product.
 2. 'description' of the product.